JhaAnurag/Second-Order-Dynamics-Animation/README.md

 - Minimalistic UI with interactive controls.

 ## Roadmap
-1. Refactor to allow easy use with different frameworks with a simple api.
+1. Refactor to allow easy use with different frameworks with a simple API.
 2. Optimize performance & animations in case of framedrops.

 ## Technologies Used